arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Route 53.md

 - Also a Domain Registrar (for registering domain names)
 - Only AWS service which provides 100% availability SLA
 - Affected by client's DNS caching (not suitable for [[Blue-Green Deployment]] if the client caches DNS queries)

+> It is recommended to use DNS names or URLs instead of IPs wherever possible

 ## Hosted Zone
 - A container for DNS records that define how to route traffic to a domain and its subdomains.